d3cker/gsoc-puhumod/sdcard_boot/README.md

-# USB boot for Xiegu GSOC
+# SD card boot for Xiegu GSOC

 The purpose of this document is to preapare SD card for new Debian system.